wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 [ Server ] <a href="http://localhost:3000/email-verification?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6InZpbm55QHdhc3Auc2giLCJleHAiOjE3MTg5NjUyNTB9.PkRGrmuDPuYFXkTprf7QpAye0e_O9a70xbER6LfxGJw">Verify email</a>
 [ Server ] ════════════════════════
 ```
-2. Your app is still missing some key configurations (e.g. API keys for Stripe, OpenAI, AWS S3, Auth, Analytics).
+2. Your app is still missing some key configurations (e.g. API keys for Payment Processors, OpenAI, AWS S3, Auth, Analytics).
 These services won't work at the moment, but don't fear, because **we've provided detailed guides in these docs to help you set up all the services in this template**.
 3. If you want to get a feel for what your SaaS could look like when finished, **check out [OpenSaaS.sh](https://opensaas.sh) in your browser.
-It was built using this template!** So make sure to log in, play around with the demo app, make a test Stripe payment, and check out the admin dashboard.
+It was built using this template!** So make sure to log in, play around with the demo app, make a test payment, and check out the admin dashboard.

 In the sections below, we will take a short guide through the codebase and the app's main features.
 Then at the end of this tour, we also prepared a checklist of likely changes you will want to make to the app to make it your own.